swapnaliJadhav2010/EventManagement/README.md

+# Find the Internal nodes:
+We have list of parents of

 # Event Management System
 Create the Sport event management system where you can add,change,select and delete the data of sports, events and seletion tablethrough Rest API.

 ## Prerequisites:
-Visual Studio code with python installation<br>
+Visual Studio code with python installed <br>
 Postman<br>

 ### Installation: